 Where did I go and love?
 Read on!

-1. The Antrim Coast
+1. Go to the Antrim Coast

-The Antrim Coast is amazing.
+The Antrim Coast – as well as the Antrim Coast Road itself – is amazing.

 The scenery looks like it popped out of an epic fantasy novel.
 Seriously, my camera battery was ready to kill me because I took so many damn pictures.
 And if you LOVE Game of Thrones, check out this incredible road trip.
 YES PLEASE!